 934 Dorchester Ave.

 The Banshee Pub claims to be the number one bar and restaurant in Boston for watching domestic and European sports.
-“If your game is being broadcast in North America, then you can rest assured that the Banshee will be showing it,” brags the pub’s website.
+“If your game is being broadcast in North America, then you can rest assured that the Banshee will be showing it,” says its website.
 And with 10 flat-screen televisions and two floors, chances are you’ll find your team, whether it’s a European soccer team or Gaelic football club.
 You can check to see which games are playing on the Banshee’s calendar.
-The two-story Irish pub serves breakfast, lunch, and dinner in addition to bar bites and beer.
-Menu highlights include kale and cabbage dumplings, buffalo chicken tenders, nachos, sandwiches, burgers, flatbread pizzas, and beer battered fish and chips.
-The pub also offers a weekly Trivia Night on Wednesdays.
+The two-story Irish pub serves brunch, lunch, and dinner in addition to bar bites and beer.
+Menu highlights: buffalo chicken tenders, nachos, sandwiches, burgers, flatbread pizzas, and beer-battered fish and chips.
+There’s a weekly Trivia Night on Wednesdays.

 224 Boston Street Restaurant